 Tadley and District History Society (TADS) was founded in 1984 for people with an interest in local social history, and in the broader scope of history and natural history.
 The first speaker to the Society was Arthur Attwood, the Basingstoke journalist and historian, who gave a talk on 30 January 1985 entitled ‘The History of Basingstoke’.

-TADS organises monthly evening talks, starting at 8.00 pm, on the third Wednesday of each month (except August).
-The talks are held at St Paul’s Church Hall, Tadley.
+TADS organises monthly evening talks, starting at 8.00 pm, on the 2nd Monday of each month (except August).
+From 2023 the talks are held at Heath End Village Hall, Heath End Road, Baughurst.
 Over the years we have had a wide range of topics including Gilbert White, the gardener, Padworth House and the history of Silchester Roman town.

 TADS has published several books and pamphlets on Tadley and the surrounding area.
 Details of those publications still in print together with prices and where they may be obtained are listed on the Publications page of this website.